 Beyond that, your domain has a massive impact on how your site ranks in online searches through Google and other search engines.
 Choosing a strong, relevant domain name can substantially aid your search engine optimization (SEO) strategy, and in more ways than one.

-In this guide, you’ll learn how domain names function, how they impact SEO, and most importantly, how to acquire a domain name with SEO—and the future success of your business—in mind.
+In this guide (like all our other SEO ultimate guides), you’ll learn how domain names function, how they impact SEO, and most importantly, how to acquire a domain name with SEO—and the future success of your business—in mind.

 Let’s start by clarifying some of the terminology related to domains.
 Domains are basically a system meant to simplify the organization of the internet, with a clear hierarchy of information that can be easily parsed by humans and machines alike.

 Within this system, there are multiple distinct domain levels you’ll need to know: